 Nope, we’re not gonna do it — we’re not going to give in to either side of the Valentine’s Day debate this year.
 We’re not going to say that “love sucks” because, in fact, we love love and think that the world could use a whole lot more of it.
 But we’re also not going to lean too far into the over-the-top romance, because there are infinite types of love beyond the soulmate kind of love, and because if you are in love, it’s probably something you should celebrate way more often than just on February 14.

-Here are 11 ciders you should be cracking open this Valentine’s Day, no matter how you celebrate:
+Here are 13 ciders you should be cracking open this Valentine’s Day, no matter how you celebrate:

 Look at these little cuties from Austin Eastciders!
 This Texas-based brand always keeps it fun and casual, which is what staying in on Valentine’s Day is all about.
-Its Dry Rosé and Sangria ciders both are on the dry side, and at 5% ABV, you can sip them all the way through Kill Bill (or whatever your Valentine’s Day movie of choice is), no problem.
-The rosé has tasting notes of crisp apple, rose petals, black currant and hibiscus, and would make a great pairing with takeout sushi.
+Austin Eastciders’ Dry Rosé and Sangria ciders both are on the dry side, and at 5% ABV, you can sip them all the way through Kill Bill (or whatever your Valentine’s Day movie of choice is), no problem.
+The rosé has tasting notes of crisp apple, rose petals, black currant and hibiscus, and it would make a great pairing with takeout sushi.
 The Sangria offers berry, apple and sweet cherry notes, and would be killer with nachos or a cheese plate.

 If you and your date are staying in, set the mood with a can of Plush or Nude cider from Lake City, Georgia’s North 2 South Cider Works.
 Disclaimer: We’re pretty sure this is only a good idea if you and your boo have similar senses of humor!
 Nude is this cidery’s straightforward all-apple cider, and Plush is its smooth, dry rosé, with hibiscus and lime.
 Both are fermented dry, with plenty of local-fruit flavor.

-If you can get your hands on anything from Fable Farm Fermentory, we highly suggest it.
+If you can get your hands on anything from Fable Farm Fermentory, we highly suggest you do!
 The quiet elegance and complex flavors of its ciders and wines are perfect for a special occasion.
 If you have a few to choose from, try Fluxion, a sparkling apple wine made from the merging of multiple vintages of cider aged in an assortment of wood barrels.
 This dry, refreshing cider was made in the traditional method, with maple syrup used to start a secondary fermentation in bottle.
 According to Fable Farm, “Fluxion is defined as ‘the act of flowing; the matter that flows.'”
 Isn’t that what we’re all hoping for when it comes to love?
 Shop online, head to its tasting room in Barnard, Vermont, or peruse one of Fable Farm’s stockists, which are mostly in Vermont, but a few other places, as well.

-If it is pink cider that you’re after, and you want a large-format bottle for your cozy dinner out, one of the best of the bunch is Scarlett from Ethic Ciders.
+If it is pink cider that you’re after, and you want a large-format bottle for your cozy dinner in or out, one of the best of the bunch is Scarlett from Ethic Ciders.
 This seasonal cider release is a blend of dry farmed heirloom apples (57% Gravenstein, 38% Johnathan and 5% Northern Spy) from its orchard in Sebastopol, CA, with local, organic blackberries and raspberries picked at peak ripeness.
 The name is a tribute to the cider makers’ young niece, Scarlett, who they say is, “beautiful, playful and wildly charismatic.”
 Effervescent and dry, with a lush berry finish, it’s a really pretty, really delicious cider.
 Shop online or use Ethic’s cider finder to locate a shop near you that carries its ciders (California only).

 - Feature photo: Virtue Cider